giga-sec/gigaSec-Tech-Notes/README.md

 I recommended installing [Obsidian](https://obsidian.md) as that's where I write and personally, I think Obsidian is the best md editor.
 Otherwise, you can use any markdown editor that supports `hyperlink` feature.

-**Obsidian Installation**
+### Obsidian Installation

-Download this repository
+-> Download this repository

-Install the app -> https://obsidian.md and launch the app
+-> Install the app -> https://obsidian.md and launch the app

-Click "Open Folder as vault" and choose the downloaded folder of this repo
+-> Click "Open Folder as vault" and choose the downloaded folder of this repo

-You will be presented with a choice
+You will be presented with two choices
 - Keep Safe Mode on
+- Turn Off Sade Mode

+-> Keep Safe Mode on

 ---> Turns off every plugins I installed

 ---> All plugins and customizations are stored in the `.obsidian` hidden folder

-- Turn off Safe Mode
+-> Turn off Safe Mode

 ---> Basically a full replica of my vault.